barchart/marketdata-api-js/docs/content/quick_start.md

 ## Examples

+Two pre-built applications can provide some insight into the features of the SDK.

 ### Web Browsers

-A simple, single-page HTML application demonstrates the capabilities of this SDK in the browser.
+A single-page HTML application allows the user to select symbols they are interested in and observe changes.
+You can find the source code in the */example/browser* folder.
+It is also hosted here:

-You can load the application by launching:

-	./example/browser/example.html

-Or, the application is also hosted here:

 https://examples.aws.barchart.com/marketdata-api-js/example.html

 ### Node.js

-A simple Node.js script illustrates the basic concepts of the SDK.
-You can find it in the *example/node* folder.
+A simple Node.js script connects to the backend, subscribes to Level I data for one or more symbols, and prints price changes to the console.
+You can find the source code in the */example/node* folder.

-First, make sure required dependencies are installed:
+To run the script, make sure required dependencies are installed:

 	> npm install

-Then, execute the example script, as follows:
+Then, execute it, as follows:

 	> node ./example/node/example.js {host} {username} {password} {comma-delimited symbol list}